About the Energy and Resources Group

-The graduate courses in ERG provide advanced training in interdisciplinary analysis and research.
-Courses cover current developments in the field, or emphasize particular disciplinary perspectives: core areas include economics, social sciences, engineering, humanities, and environmental sciences.
+Courses cover current developments in the field and emphasize a variety of disciplinary perspectives and methodologies: core areas include economics, social sciences, engineering, humanities, and environmental sciences.

 Ph.D. in Energy and Resources